LLNL/Caliper/doc/sphinx/services.rst

    Default: stdout

-.. _timestamp-service:
+.. _timer-service:

-Timestamp
+Timer
 --------------------------------

-The timestamp service adds a time offset, timestamp, or duration to context records.
+The timer service adds a time offset, timestamp, or duration to context records.
 Note that timestamps are *not* synchronized between nodes in a distributed-memory program.